-A Level English Language and Literature (EMC) encourages learners to apply linguistic and literary approaches to texts and develops their ability to do so.
+A Level English Language and Literature encourages learners to apply linguistic and literary approaches to texts and develops their ability to do so.
 Students develop the essential transferable skills of analysis, evaluation and production of texts.
-Learners study a wide range of spoken and written texts from different times including three substantial texts, which include non-literary texts, drama, poetry and prose.
+In doing so, you will study a wide range of spoken and written texts from different times including three substantial texts, which include non-literary texts, drama, poetry and prose.